Generative Flows with Invertible Attentions: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we evaluate the proposed unconditional and conditional attention flow (AttnFlow, cAttnFlow) models for image generation, image super-resolution and general image translation respectively.
-In addition, we present more experimental details and evaluations in the supplementary material.
+We evaluated the proposed unconditional and conditional attention flow (AttnFlow, cAttnFlow)\footnote{AttnFlow's official code: \url{https://github.com/rheasukthanker/AttnFlow}} models for image generation, image super-resolution and general image translation tasks respectively\footnote{Following \cite{mahajan2020normalizing,lugmayr2020srflow,sorkhei2020full}, we evaluate the proposed method and all the competing methods with one single run on the employed datasets.}.
+Besides, we present more experimental details and evaluations in the suppl. material.